KGeri201/CryptoValueProtecter/README.md

 ### Docker
 #### Easy and fast
-Clone/download the project onto your local machine.
 Quick install with docker run:
+Clone/download the project onto your local machine and execute
 ```
 docker run -it --rm --name cryptobot -v "$PWD":/usr/src/app -w /usr/src/app python python3 CryptoBot.py
 ```
+You will also have to create the config.yaml as described under "Usage" and install all the needed python library requirements
 #### Custom container
 For that it is enough to download the Dockerfile and optionally the docker-compose.yaml, if you want to use docker-compose.
 ```